 The love of a mother is the love of the Cross.
 We pour out our lives for our children and they spit in our faces.
 Some few stand by and love us in return.
 The rest may, by God’s grace, be converted by the empty tomb, by the hole in His side, by the tongues of flame.
 We love and we pray and we hope—and we leave them in God’s hands.
 This is motherhood—spiritual and physical.

 I feel for those of you without physical children who view spiritual motherhood as a consolation prize, a phrase coined to silence those women who suffer for not being physical mothers.
-I felt this way for years before discerning my vocation, and perhaps I accept it more joyfully now because, in a sense, it’s something I’ve chosen.
+I felt this way for years, and perhaps I accept it more joyfully now because, in a sense, it’s something I’ve chosen.
 But real holiness is rejoicing in the suffering we’ve chosen and in the suffering that’s been forced upon us.

 I’m not exactly sure of my point in writing this post–maybe just to give you a glimpse into my heart?

 Maybe encouragement for those who long to be mothers that you are mothers.
-You are able to love the souls around you with a mother’s love and to transform them through that.
+All women are called to spiritual motherhood (with friends or siblings or children in the church nursery) and you are able to love the souls around you with a mother’s love and to transform them through that.
 It’s not the same, but it’s not less, either.
 Motherhood is a gift offered to all women–see 1 Tim 2:15; if it’s not open to everyone, those of us who can’t bear children are in serious trouble.

 Maybe I just want to ask you all to take a moment to thank your spiritual mothers.
 Godmothers, teachers, friends–there are women in your life who’ve held you before the throne of God or wrapped you in arms of love or taught you to be honorable and virtuous.
 Many of them don’t get phone calls on Mother’s Day or presents at Christmas.
 They love you because they choose to, not because you were handed to them.
 Spiritual motherhood is often a thankless job; let’s change that today.